Violence against prostitutes

-Violence against prostitutes occurs worldwide, both through physical and psychological forms.
-The victims are predominantly women.
+Violence against prostitutes include violent and harmful acts, both physical or psychological, against individuals engaging in prostitution.
+It occurs worldwide, with the victims of such acts of violence being predominantly women.
 In extreme cases, violent acts have led to their murder while in their workplace.

 Prevalence

 Women working in prostitution experience higher levels of violence against them than the general population of women.
 A long-term study published in 2004 estimated the homicide rate for active female prostitutes who had worked in Colorado Springs from 1967 through 1999 to be 204 per 100,000 person-years.
 The overwhelming majority of the 1,969 women in the study were street prostitutes.
 Only 126 worked in massage parlors, and most of these women were also prostituted on the streets.

 Although the Colorado Springs prostitutes appeared to be representative of all US prostitutes in terms of prevalence and number of sexual partners, and while they worked as prostitutes (and died) in many parts of the country, prostitutes elsewhere might have different mortality rates and profiles.
 This homicide figure is considerably higher than that for the next riskiest occupations in the United States during the 1980s (4 per 100,000 for female liquor store workers and 29 per 100,000 for male taxicab drivers).
 The prevalence of violence against prostitutes varies by location.
 A study of prostituted women and girls in Vancouver, British Columbia, Canada over the age of 14 who used illicit drugs other than marijuana found that 57% of prostitutes experienced some form of sex-based violence over an 18-month period.
 A study of 1,000 female (both cisgender and transgender) prostitutes in Phnom Penh, Cambodia, found 93% of women surveyed had been the victim of rape in the past year.